 This is a typical overlay attack where the legitimate page/link is overlaid over a malicious page created by the hacker.
-The hacker positions the tool page into an invisible iFrame then places it over the visible elements by setting a lower opacity.
+The hacker positions the tool page into an invisible iFrame and then places it over the visible elements by setting a lower opacity.
 The unsuspecting user clicks on the legitimate link, activating the tool page, redirecting the browser to execute a malicious script, or visiting an unintended web page.

-The earliest demonstrated form of clickjacking attack, the hidden overlay method, involves loading malicious content onto a 1×1 iFrame, so the user can’t see the clickable elements.
+The earliest demonstrated clickjacking attack, the hidden overlay method, involves loading malicious content onto a 1×1 iFrame, so the user can’t see the clickable elements.
 The iFrame content is placed under the cursor, so the end-user inevitably clicks on it.

-The hackers develop malicious content but completely hide it behind the legitimate content.
+The hackers develop malicious content but completely hide it behind legitimate content.
 They then ensure click events fall through to the malicious page by setting the CSS pointer-events property of the top layer to none.
 This means that all click events only register to their malicious elements.

-Non-overlay based clickjacking attacks
+Non-overlay-based clickjacking attacks